pltnhan07/hierarchicalgraphfusion/README.md

 # Multi-Scale Hierarchical Graph Fusion for Skin Lesion Diagnosis
-Author: Pham Le Thanh Nhan (ITDSIU20073)
+Author: Pham Le Thanh Nhan
-Thesis code submission

 --------------------------------------------------------------------------------

 TABLE OF CONTENTS

 - Project Overview
-- Folder Structure
 - Installation
-- Data Preparation
 - How to Run
   - Train & Test with Each Backbone
   - Expected Outputs